Gastric Sleeve (sleeve gastrectomy) surgery is quickly becoming the preferred surgery for weight loss.

 After Gastric Sleeve Surgery Diet

 You’ve made it past surgery and you’re on your way to a healthier life.
-You may think it’s clear sailing from here.
-Unfortunately, the hard part is just beginning.

 The first few weeks after surgery, you will experience frequent irritability and it’s not uncommon to second guess your decision to have surgery.

 The very extreme diet after your sleeve gastrectomy may seem like your surgeon is being overly cautious.
 It is utterly important that you follow their instructions to the ‘T.’

 Cheating on your post-op diet can cause diarrhea, dehydration, constipation, bowel obstruction, or a very serious gastric leak.
 If you need more motivation to follow your post-op diet, this article will help.

 Below is a typical diet after gastric sleeve surgery for weeks 1 to 4.